 • If you have a lot of books clogging up your bookshelves or stored in boxes in the garage, maybe it’s time to do a clean-up.
 You could sell them through a garage sale or donate them to your local charity shop, school or care centre.
 You could even band together with friends and run a book stall, with the proceeds going to your favourite charity.

 • Invite the girls over for a chick flick night.
-Pick movies that have been adapted from books, such as PS I Love You, Bridget Jones’s Diary, In Her Shoes and Confessions of a Shopaholic.
+Pick movies that have been adapted from books, such as PS I Love You, Bridget Jones’s Diary, In Her Shoes, Confessions of a Shopaholic and Love, Rosie.

 • Promote chick lit on your own blog or social networking sites.